whitejv/MilanoWaterProject/README.md

 - -> chmod +x h2o.sh
 - -> reboot

- ### Configuring VS Code for Debug
+ ## Configuring VS Code for Debug
 - -> C++ extension for VS Code.
 Install the C/C++ extension by searching for 'c++' in the Extensions view (⇧⌘X).
 - -> CMake Tools extension for VS Code.
 Install the CMake Tools extension by searching for 'CMake tools' in the Extensions view (⇧⌘X).
 - -> sudo apt-get install build-essential gdb (Installs GDB Debugger if not already installed)

-## Select a kit
+### Select a kit
 - -> Before you can use the CMake Tools extension to build a project, you need to configure it to know about the compilers on your system.
 Do that by    scanning for 'kits'.
 A kit represents a toolchain, which is the compiler, linker, and other tools used to build your project.
 To scan for kits:

-- -> Open the Command Palette (⇧⌘P) and run CMake: Select a Kit.
+- -> Open the Command Palette (⇧⌘P)
+- -> run CMake: Select a Kit.
 The extension will automatically scan for kits on your computer and create a list of compilers found on your system.

-## Select a variant
+### Select a variant
 - -> A variant contains instructions for how to build your project.
 By default, the CMake Tools extension provides four variants, each corresponding to a default build type: Debug, Release, MinRelSize, and RelWithDebInfo.
 These options do the following:

 - -> Debug: disables optimizations and includes debug info.
 Release : Includes optimizations but no debug info.
 MinRelSize : Optimizes for size.
 No debug info.
 RelWithDebInfo : Optimizes for speed and includes debug info

-## CMake: Configure
+### CMake: Configure
-- -> Now that you've selected a kit and a variant, open the Command Palette (⇧⌘P) and run the CMake: Configure command to configure your project.
+- -> Now that you've selected a kit and a variant, open the Command Palette (⇧⌘P)
+- -> run the CMake: Configure command to configure your project.
 This generates build files in the project's build folder using the kit and variant you selected.

-## Build Program
+### Build Program
 - -> After configuring your project, you're ready to build.
-Open the Command Palette (⇧⌘P) and run the CMake: Build command, or select the Build button from the Status bar.
+Open the Command Palette (⇧⌘P)
+- -> run the CMake: Build command, or select the Build button from the Status bar.
 - -> You can select which targets you'd like to build by selecting CMake: Set Build Target from the Command Palette.
 By default, CMake Tools builds all targets.
 The selected target will appear in the Status bar next to the Build button.

-## Debug Program
+### Debug Program
-- -> To run and debug your project, open main.cpp and put a breakpoint on the std::cout line.
-Then open the Command Palette (⇧⌘P) and run CMake: Debug.
+- -> To run and debug your project, open *.c and put a breakpoint in, then open the Command Palette (⇧⌘P)
+- -> run CMake: Debug.
 The debugger will stop on the std::cout line: